joeclark-phd/dsddm/README.txt

 data analysis and decision making, early impressions can bias the downstream data collection and hence lead to various types of myopias or biases, akin to the "hot stove effect" described by Denrell & March (2006).

+Initial theory development behind this research will be published in the proceedings of AMCIS 2013, the paper entitled "Simulation Research on Endogenous Biases in Data Stream Driven Decision Making Under Concept Drift".

+CONTENTS:
+model1.r is an early demo of this idea in R the /python/ folder is the current iteration of the idea